-A colourful coaching chromolithographic print after Cecil Aldin entitled, Old Country Inns - The Mitre at Oxford.
-The wonderful coaching print in period frame.
+A colourful signed coaching chromolithographic print after Cecil Aldin entitled, Old Country Inns - The Mitre at Oxford.
+The wonderful coaching print in period oak frame and signed in pencil by the artist.
 The original series of prints was called 'The Six Old Coaching Roads' and included: The Exeter Road - The White Hart at Hook; The Dover Road - The Bull at Dartford; The Great North Road - The Bell at Shilton; The Portsmouth Road - The Talbot at Ripley; The Brighton Road - The Maiden's Head at Uckfield; The Oxford Road - The Angel at Henley.
 The series was later extended to include The Mitre at Oxford and was renamed Old Country Inns.